arademaker/FreeLing-User-Manual/docs/language-classes.md

   };
 ```

-# Class <tt>sentence</tt> {#class-sentence}
+# Class ``sentence``

 Words are grouped to form sentences.
-A <tt>sentence</tt> is basically a list of <tt>word</tt> objects, but it also may contain additional information, such as a parse tree, a dependency tree, or a list of predicates and arguments.
+A ``sentence`` is basically a list of ``word`` objects, but it also may contain additional information, such as a parse tree, a dependency tree, or a list of predicates and arguments.

 ```C++
 class sentence : public std::list<word> {